JessicaAnasZ/graduate_application/Euro.md

 7. finance plan (containing costs vs. income, e.g. using budget sheets from Google Docs)
 8. proof of a sufficient level in English: where applicable
 9. optional: any additional information that might be relevant for the evaluation of your application (e.g. scientific or technical publications or awards, previous graduate studies, professional experience, reference letters etc.)

+FUCK U!
+Why rejection?
+No idea!?
+I think I am more than qualified for this program.

 ### (Submitted) 2018-01-15 瑞典皇家工学院(KTH): Msc in Molecular Techniques in Life Science